Napper vs Bruno (spec: cli-run, nap-file)

 When should you choose Napper over Bruno?

-Choose Napper if you prefer working from the terminal, want to stay inside VS Code, need the full power of F# and the .NET ecosystem for scripting, or want native JUnit output for CI/CD pipelines.
+Choose Napper if you prefer working from the terminal, want to stay inside your editor (VS Code, Zed, or any editor via its language server), want to script in JavaScript, Python, F#, or C# on a real runtime, or want native JUnit output for CI/CD pipelines.
 Choose Bruno if you prefer a standalone GUI application with its own visual interface.

 Get started